-8. In healthcare, the more we can fix, the more we cannot
+4. The more we can fix, the more we cannot

-Seek simplicity, but always mistrust it - Alfred North Whitehead, 1861-1947
+Seek simplicity, but always mistrust it

+Alfred North Whitehead, 1861-1947

-This heading, an epithet about healthcare, may sound self-contradictory so nonsensical, but it is not.
+This heading - The more we can fix, the more we cannot - as an epithet about healthcare, may sound self-contradictory, and so nonsensical, but it is not.
 It summarises a growing and inescapable predicament in our individual and social lives; and has become so central as to seriously stymy both our healthcare's profile and aspirations.

 What does this mean?
 And why is it happening?